Regurgitator: 2019-2023: Regurgitator's Pogogo Show, Quarter Pounder and Touring

 In 2019, the group announced their new children's music spin-off project Regurgitator's Pogogo Show.
 Their debut offering, The Really Really Really Really Boring Album was released on 1 March 2019.
 At the ARIA Music Awards of 2019, The Really Really Really Really Boring Album was nominated for Best Children's Album.

 In October 2019, the group released a best of album titled Quarter Pounder: 25 Years of Being Consumed, alongside a national tour.
 In May 2023, Regurgitator toured around Australia for 25 years of Unit, with Custard, DZ Deathrays, Butterfingers & Glitoris.
 In October of that same year, they opened for Weezer for their two headlining Australian shows in early October 2023.
 The two bands also supported Kiss at their last Australian concert at Accor Stadium in Sydney.

 2024–present: Invader

 In 2024, Regurgitator announced their 11th studio album Invader.
-A supporting tour began soon after the album's release.
-The It's So Invasive Tour started in Hobart, Tasmania, and ended in Cairns, Queensland, with 23 dates.
-Supporting acts across the tour included Party Dozen, the Subculture Clique, Displeasure, Cry Club, Wolfpack, Monster Zoku Onsomb!, and Dubbzone.
+Soon after the album's release, Sarah Lim joined the band as a touring musician, playing keytar, guitar and bass, and first joined them during the It's So Invasive Tour.
+The tour, which started in Hobart, Tasmania, and ended in Cairns, Queensland, saw Regurgitator playing 23 dates across Australia.
+Support acts during the tour included Party Dozen, the Subculture Clique, Displeasure, Cry Club, Wolfpack, Monster Zoku Onsomb!, and Dubbzone.

-In November and December 2025, Regurgitator tour Retrospective Singles Tour.
+In August 2025, Regurgitator announced a retrospective singles tour named Jukeboxxin', which launched in Darwin on the 14th of November.
+While the initial leg of the tour, which took place across November and December 2025, was restricted to Victoria and New South Wales, the band announced a further 31 shows in October 2025.
+Stretching from February to May 2026, the second leg of the tour included dates in each state and territory of Australia, as well as New Zealand.
+Hip hop group DEM MOB supported them for the majority of the shows, with Ratsalad and Lost Quokka playing in WA.
+They are also set to play five shows in New Zealand in May 2026, supported by CINDY.